Just take a look at a landing page we used to advertise our trial of Unbounce back in our early years, compared to a landing page we’re using today…

 Yikes!
 It might be a bias we have here at Unbounce, but we believe you should never “set it and forget it” with your landing pages.
 (Though, we totally get how easy that is to do with all you’ve got going on.)
 To score those above-average conversion rates, you need to optimize each page before and after you hit publish.

 And by optimize, we don’t just mean tweaking your button colors.
 To shape up your landing pages the way the experts do, you’ve gotta make smart decisions based on data and research.
 Track who is visiting your page and understand what they’re looking for.
 Use tools to discover whether your copy is actually resonating.
 And record what happens after someone clicks your CTA.

 Because it’s only if you keep iterating and optimizing over time that you’ll be able to uncover the true conversion potential of your landing pages.

-I spent the last couple of weeks studying 200 randomly-selected SaaS landing pages built in Unbounce.
-The goal was to look for qualitative trends and commonalities between the pages, and get a sense of what a high-converting SaaS landing page looks like in 2020.
-(Inspiration credit to Ross Simmonds, who recently did some similar research on SaaS websites.)
+We spent a couple of weeks studying 200 randomly-selected SaaS landing pages built in Unbounce.
+The goal was to look for qualitative trends and commonalities between the pages, and get a sense of what a high-converting SaaS landing page looks like.

-My methodology was pretty straightforward.
-I’d open a SaaS landing page, check it for some of the different elements, then mark it off in a spreadsheet.
-I went with a smaller sample size (200) that was manageable enough for me to take a self-guided look and satisfy my own curiosity.
+Our methodology was pretty straightforward.
+We’d open a SaaS landing page, check it for some of the different elements, then mark it off in a spreadsheet.
+We went with a smaller sample size (200) that was manageable enough for us to take a self-guided look and satisfy our own curiosity.

 Before we dive into the data though, there is one other caveat.
-While I did my best to keep only the pages that looked, felt, and smelled like SaaS, some of the sampled companies might not sell their software on a purely subscription basis.
+While we did our best to keep only the pages that looked, felt, and smelled like SaaS, some of the sampled companies might not sell their software on a purely subscription basis.

 Sound cool?
 Then let’s get to the good stuff…